aschiffer186/Maxwell/docs/users_guide.rst

 Compile-time verification that operations on instances of :code:`quantity_holder` is still performed, but unit conversions will be performed at run-time instead of compile-time.

+It is possible to mix compile-time and run-time unit checking.
+All overloaded math functions will work with both instances of :code:`quantity_value` and :code:`quantity_holder`.

 Defining Custom Quantities and Units
 ====================================